NobodysNightmare/screeps-ai/README.md

 * `useBoosts`: Whether to boost the healer.
 * `timeout`: If specified, the operation will be terminated after the given amount of ticks
 * `terminateAfterTick`: Same as `timeout`, but specifying an absolute tick number after which to terminate the operation

+#### Stealing resources

+Spawns creeps to scoop resources from a room.
+They will pickup resources on the ground and in containers.

+    Operation.createOperation("scoop", { supportRoom: "roomName", targetRoom: "roomName" })

+Optional parameters (in memory):

+* `scooperCount`: Number of scooper creeps to spawn (default 1)
+* `timeout`: If specified, the operation will be terminated after the given amount of ticks
+* `terminateAfterTick`: Same as `timeout`, but specifying an absolute tick number after which to terminate the operation
+* `terminateWhenEmpty`: Terminates the operation, once the main storage and terminal of a room are depleted.

 ### Claiming a room